 YES.
 It is your responsibility to protect your credit while we are working on your history.
 If you add new damage to your credit report, you will be working against us.

 It is possible for a negative listing that had been deleted to be verified by a creditor after the deletion is complete.
 When this happens the Fair Credit Reporting Act states that the credit bureaus need to inform you before re-reporting an items that had been deleted.
 It is a rare occurrence to have an item removed and replaced, but it is possible.
-If this happens in your case, Credit Saint will help you re-challenge the item if you have reason to do so.

 Paying your bills every month will build your credit history.
 If they are revolving or installment accounts, paying your bills every month will build your credit history.